adrianbrad/translator/README.md

 ### Description

 - Project layout: Go files found at root level can be safely imported by other go packages.
-In `./cmd` we have very slim `main.go` where we just run the commands built in `./internal/cmd`.
+In `./cmd` we have very slim `main.go` files where we just run the commands built in `./internal/cmd`.
 - Tests: Relevant tests for the `translator` package are found in `./internal/test/` directory, other tests can be found in the same directory as the objects that are tested, example: `./internal/dao`

 ### Known Issues and Improvements possible

 - Sometimes when running all tests (`make test-all`) testing `/translator/internal/dao` freezes thus blocking execution
 - Some logging could come in handy
+- Maybe add comments in code

 ### CLI